symfony/symfony/.github/ISSUE_TEMPLATE/4_Documentation_issue.md

 ---
-name: Documentation Issue
+name: ⛔ Documentation Issue
-about: Anything related to Symfony Documentation
+about: See https://github.com/symfony/symfony-docs/issues for documentation issues

 ---